phpvms/docs/docs/acars/eula.md

 For the purposes of this End-User License Agreement:

 - Agreement means this End-User License Agreement that forms the entire agreement between You and the Company regarding the use of the Application.
-This Agreement has been created with the help of the EULA Generator.
 - Application means the software program provided by the Company downloaded by You to a Device, named vmsACARS
 - Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to vmsACARS.
 - Content refers to content such as text, images, or other information that can be posted, uploaded, linked to or